surfingNC/BlockRent/README.md

 JWT tokens are stateless, meaning the server doesn’t need to store session data — it just verifies the token on each request.

 📦 Main Technologies
-express – Web server and routing
+express – Web server and routing.

 mongoose – Connects to MongoDB and defines data schemas